-- Promote forestry and agricultural conservation best management practices for farms, forests, and plantations in areas that are annexed to the City. - Establish rural land programs such as voluntary agricultural districts, land conservation districts, and rural residential districts. - Charge an impact fee for development of prime farmlands and redistribute the funds to protect natural resources on land that may eventually be annexed into the City.
+- Promote forestry and agricultural conservation best management practices for farms, forests, and plantations in areas that are annexed to the City. - Establish rural land programs such as voluntary agricultural districts, land conservation districts, and rural residential districts. - Charge an impact fee for development of prime farmlands and redistribute the funds to protect natural resources on land that may be annexed to the City in the future.